Skip to main content

 Session stitchingโ€‹

-This mapping is applied to the sessions table by a post-hook which updates the stitched_user_id column with the latest mapping.
-If no mapping is present, the default value for stitched_user_id is the user identifier.
+This works by having an User Mapping table that collects and incrementally updates the latest official logged in user_id field for all user_identifiers processed in the current run (taken from the event_this_run table).
+This mapping is then applied to the derived tables (e.g views table if snowplow__view_stitching is enabled and both the sessions and users table if snowplow__session_stitching is enabled).
+The update is carried out by a post-hook (defined in the config of each derived incremental table), which updates the stitched_user_id column with the latest mapping.
+If no mapping is present, the default value for stitched_user_id is the user identifier itself.
 This process is known as session stitching, and effectively allows you to attribute logged-in and non-logged-in sessions back to a single user.
-The same process takes place on the users table.

 Session stitching in the Unified Digital ModelSession stitching in the Unified Digital Model